airman604/schtask_now/README.md

 https://github.com/rasta-mouse/GPO-Abuse/blob/master/scheduled-tasks.md and
 https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1
 (see New-GPOImmediateTask - note this function has been discontinued in the latest version of PowerView).
-One improvement I made (I mean I think it's an improvement :)) is that the commands are appropriately XML encoded (i.e. & -> &amp; etc.)
+One small improvement I made is that the commands are appropriately XML encoded (i.e. & -> &amp; etc.)

 For usage info see https://rastamouse.me/2019/01/gpo-abuse-part-2/.